CibyL1226/cse15l-lab-reports/Lab_report_3.md

 **`grep -w <word> <file.txt>`** to find and output all the sentences containing the whole word instead of parts of the word.(Found on [ChatGPT](https://chat.openai.com/)). **This command is useful when you wanted to eliminate words that don't match exactly the word you are searching for to avoid confusion.**

-_The input I put in chatGPT is "what are some ways to use grep function??"_
-_The output I got for this specific command from chatGPT says: "Search for whole word matches (using -w option):
+_The input I put in chatGPT is `what are some ways to use grep function?`_ _The output I got for this specific command from chatGPT says: `Search for whole word matches (using -w option):
 `grep -w word file.txt`
-The -w option ensures that the pattern is matched only as a whole word, ignoring partial matches within larger words."_
+The -w option ensures that the pattern is matched only as a whole word, ignoring partial matches within larger words.`_

 **First example** shows all the sentences contianing the word "recall" from the `chapter-1.txt` file from the 911report directory.
 The input includes the `grep -w` command and the string we are looking for as well as the file we are looking in.